veyon/docs/admin/cli.rst

         unset - Unset (remove) given configuration key upgrade - Upgrade and save configuration of program and plugins

-For some modules the ``help`` command can be supplied with a :index:`command name` as an additional argument to get specific help for each command:
+For some modules the ``help`` command can be supplied with a :index:`command name` as an additional argument to get specific help for a command:

 .. code-block:: none